colbyj/bride-of-frankensystem/docs/advanced/advanced_custom_pages.rst

 This example makes use of a database table.
 For more information on how to use database tables in your custom routes, see :doc:`database_tables`.

+If you want the data your page collects to show up alongside questionnaire responses on the admin's per-participant detail page, decorate the view with ``@page_tables('<table_name>')`` — the participant detail view will run that table's calculated export fields scoped to the participant and display the result.
+See the "Showing Table Data in the Participant Detail View" section of :doc:`database_tables` (or :func:`BOFS.util.page_tables`) for details.

 Accessing Questionnaire Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~